Illuminating Perspectives: Diverse Voices in Solar Education

 The Importance of Educational Materials in Native Languages

 We introduce you to one of the Native American solar educators leading the charge in our project - Gail Hubbeling.
-Gail is from the Ihanktowan people, and she lives in Greenwood, South Dakota on the Yankton Sioux Nation.
+Gail is from the Ihanktonwan people, and she lives in Greenwood, South Dakota on the Yankton Sioux Nation.
 She is a teacher of the Dakota language and explained that “by using the Dakota language we are preserving the language, and by using solar we are also saving Grandmother Earth.”
 She explains, in her own words, about this project:

 What is the importance of solar on your lands - in your community?